aghstrategies/com.aghstrategies.tsys/README.md

 For more information visit: https://docs.civicrm.org/tsys/en/latest/

 ## Sign Up
-To open an account with TSYS, [click here to fill out the referral form](https://asnp.secure.force.com/appref?partnerId=a0F0y00000yu14J).
-TSYS has staff dedicated to supporting CiviCRM, and one of them will follow up to discuss processing rates.
+To open an account with GPI, [click here to fill out the referral form](https://asnp.secure.force.com/appref?partnerId=a0F0y00000yu14J).
+GPI has staff dedicated to supporting CiviCRM, and one of them will follow up to discuss processing rates.

+### Helpful Definitions
++ Genius Platform - The platform used to process transactions
++ Global Payments Integrated (GPI) - The company that owns the Genius platform
++ TSYS - The company that owned the Genius Platform before GPI but was bought and absorbed into GPI.

 ## Configuration
 All configuration is in the standard Payment Processors settings area in CiviCRM admin